Akshay-A-Kulkarni/learning-to-rank/docs/index.md

 ##  Exploring Ranking Models for the Microsoft Web-10K Dataset

 <br>

-The following code was written in the process for a Machine Learning Engineer position I was interviewing for at the time.
-I received quite a good feedback given this was my first crack at working on learning to rank problems.
-So I decided to refine and expand it into a notebook for showcasing my experience with Classical and Neural Ranking methods and related frameworks.
+I wanted to document my first crack at working on learning to rank problems.
+So I decided to refine my experiments and thoughts  into a notebook for showcasing my experience with Classical and Neural Ranking methods and related frameworks.

 This notebook will evaluate a search academic dataset built using common learn-to-rank features, build a ranking model using the dataset, and discuss how additional features could be used and how they would impact the performance of the model.

 Steps:
 1. Imports
 2. Download the dataset to the notebook
 3. Preprocess and evaluate the dataset